Are you thinking about purchasing a fresh baby lizard for your home?

 Their range of food is similar to an adult lizard, including insects like ants, flies, spiders, crickets, baby dubia roaches, and calciworms.

-Avoid feeding mealworms as they have hard exoskeletons, which would be harder for a baby lizard to consume and digest.
+Avoid feeding mealworms as they have hard exoskeletons, which would be more challenging for a baby lizard to consume and digest.

 Also, avoid any prey which could be venomous, as this is dangerous for your pet.